 In the context of high shares of renewable energy, forecasting is becoming a staple in the load management process for grid operators and power producers alike.
 The combined results of TRUST-PV will allow a higher PV penetration level while improving operational stability at the point of connection and ensuring grid-friendliness.

-A webinar presenting an introduction to TRUST-PV is offered by Reuniwatt, SolarPower Europe, EURAC research and BayWa r.e.
-Italy on 25/02/2021.
+A webinar presenting an introduction to TRUST-PV presented by Reuniwatt, SolarPower Europe, EURAC research and BayWa r.e.
+Italy took place on 25/02/2021.

 You can now watch the webinar on demand: